aregtech/areg-sdk/README.md

 1. Service with the _role_ `"SystemShutdown"` is registered in the thread `"Thread1"` and provides an interface with name `NESystemShutdown::ServiceName`.
 2. Service with the _role_ `"RemoteRegistry"` is registered in the thread `"Thread2"`, provides an interface with name `NERemoteRegistry::ServiceName` and has dependency (i.e. _is a client_) of service with _role_ `"SystemShutdown"`.

 The services are started when load model by calling function `Application::loadModel("MyModel")`, and stopped when call function `Application::unloadModel("MyModel")`.
 When define a model, these two services can be registered in the same thread or distributed in 2 processes.
-In all cases, the physical location of service components remain transparent for developer when program code and for service client objects when send requests and receive response.
+In all cases, the physical location of service components remain transparent, so that the architectures have more flexibility to distribute computing power.

 An example of developing a service and a client in one and multiple processes is in [**Hello Service!**](./docs/DEVELOP.md#hello-service) project described in the development guide.